serge-sans-paille/beniget/README.rst

 It's a building block to write static analyzer or compiler for Python.

-Beniget relies on `gast <https://pypi.org/project/gast/>`_ to provide a cross version abstraction of the AST.
+Beniget relies on `gast <https://pypi.org/project/gast/>`_ to provide a cross version abstraction of the AST, effectively working across all Python 3 versions greater than 3.6.

 API
 ---